Connect with us

 At the King's behest, several of the Queen's most trusted aides and loyal family members will be included in the ceremony.

-Notable figures like the Duke of Kent, a first cousin of Queen Elizabeth II, and Prince Philip alongside his sister Princess Alexandra, are expected to attend.
+Notable figures like the Duke of Kent, a first cousin of II, and alongside his sister Princess Alexandra, are expected to attend.

 The regal ceremony will encompass essential symbols like the crown, sceptre, and anointment with fragrant oils, all aimed at encapsulating the historical significance, tradition, and enigma embodied by the monarchy.